Dedicator of cytokinesis protein 4

-Dock4, (Dedicator of cytokinesis 4) also known as DOCK4, is a large (~190 kDa) protein involved in intracellular signalling networks.
-It is a member of the DOCK-B subfamily of the DOCK family of guanine nucleotide exchange factors (GEFs) which function as activators of small G proteins.
+Dedicator of cytokinesis protein 4 (Dock4), is a large (~190 kDa) protein encoded in the human by the DOCK4 gene, involved in intracellular signalling networks.
+It is a member of the DOCK-B subfamily of the DOCK family of guanine nucleotide exchange factors (GEFs) which function as activators of small G-proteins.
 Dock4 activates the small G proteins Rac and Rap1.

 Discovery

 Dock4 was discovered as a gene product which was disrupted during tumour progression in a murine cancer model-derived osteosarcoma cell line.
 Subsequent Northern blot analysis revealed high levels of Dock4 expression in skeletal muscle, prostate and ovary as well as lower levels in the heart, placenta and colon.
 A separate study has reported expression of a Dock4 splice variant (Dock4-Ex49) in the brain, inner ear and eye.

 Structure and function

 Dock4 is part of a large class of proteins (GEFs) which contribute to cellular signalling events by activating small G proteins.
 In their resting state G proteins are bound to Guanosine diphosphate (GDP) and their activation requires the dissociation of GDP and binding of guanosine triphosphate (GTP).
 GEFs activate G proteins by promoting this nucleotide exchange.

 The domain arrangement of Dock4 is largely equivalent to that of Dock180 (the archetypal member of the DOCK family) and other DOCK-A/B family members (35% sequence identity with Dock180, 39% with Dock2 and 54% with Dock3).
 Dock4, however, contains a unique set of motifs at its proline-rich C-terminus which include a Src-binding site that is shared with CED-5, the C. elegans ortholog of mammalian DOCK proteins.
 Dock4 also contains a DHR2 domain (also known as Docker2 or CZH2) which is conserved among DOCK family proteins and mediates GEF-dependent functions, and a DHR1 domain (CZH1/Docker1) which has been shown to bind PtdIns(3,4,5)P3, an important step in recruitment to the plasma membrane.